GeorgeSG/flame/README.md

 ![Homescreen screenshot](.github/home.png)

+## GeorgeSG/flame

+This is a fork of https://github.com/pawelmalak/flame.

+I forked because I wanted to try using Flame, but it seems it's abandoned with 100 issues and 25 open PRs.
+I decided to merge the changes from some of the open PRs in my `master` and go from there 🙂.

+Note: I was not an active Flame contributor.
+I have my own set of features I want to build on top of that.
+PRs are welcome though.

 ## Description

 Flame is self-hosted startpage for your server.
 Its design is inspired (heavily) by [SUI](https://github.com/jeroenpardon/sui).
 Flame is very easy to setup and use.
 With built-in editors, it allows you to setup your very own application hub in no time - no file editing necessary.